frejoel/tsdemux/README.md

 ## Overview
-This library is intended for content analysis and content demultiplexing in applications such as adaptive video streaming which tools such as ffmpeg may not be possible or suitable.
+This library is intended for content analysis and content demultiplexing in applications such as adaptive video streaming where tools such as ffmpeg may not be possible or suitable.

 This software is licensed under an MIT license.